 11. Air pressure from the fuel tank pressurization system (para.
 10), causes the displacement of fuel from the rear tanks via non-return valves and selector cocks to the front tanks.
 When the rear tanks are empty, low-level switches, one in each rear tank, operate the selector cocks to close the rear tanks transfer pipes and open the transfer pipes from the wing tanks.
 Air pressure in the wing tanks then causes displacement from these tanks via non-return valves and the selector cocks to the front tanks.
-When drop fuel tanks are fitted, displacement from these tanks is to the outboard wing tanks.
-Thus, the drop tanks empty before the wing tanks.
-Normally, the selector cocks are operated automatically, but switches situated in the cabin enable the automatic control to be over-ridden, should such action become necessary.
-A cock position indicator is mounted adjacent to the switches.
+When drop fuel tanks are fitted, displacement from these fuel transfer indicator in the cabin will operate.
+The transfer switches operating the indicator are also coupled to the fuel contents gauges, giving an EMPTY indication for the rear or wing tanks when pressure fails.
+Thus, when transfer failure is indicated, the contents of the front tanks only is shown, this being the only fuel available to the engine.